AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 course there are no indications of similar

-So far, we have stood firm in the position of the source ® of the field : there is a source (which is in a sense "primitive") that excites the field around it, and the task of physics is to determine the laws by which the source creates this field.
-The source is something different from the field, it is a kind of "substance" - first to the foreign theory of the field itself.
-Looking at the Maxwell equations F ik;k = 4 p ji or in Einstein equation Rik - 1/2 gikR = 8pTik, we see that on the left side there is an expression describing the field and on the right side a quantity describing the source.
-If we compare each c harakter two variables, we can say, along with Einstein, that "phenomenological" feed on the right side (tensor of energy-momentum T ik or four-lane j i ) acts in comparison with concise expression describing the field on the left side as "wooden hut next to a palace of glass and aluminum". "composed" of an array.
+So far, we have stood firm in the position of the source ® field : there is a source (which is in a sense "primary"), that excites the field around it, and the task of physics is to determine the laws by which the source creates this field.
+The source is something different from the field, it is a kind of "substance" - an foreign-born element to the theory of the field itself.
+Looking at the Maxwell equations Fik;k = 4p j i or in Einstein equation Rik - 1/2 gikR = 8pTik, we see that on the left side there is an expression describing the field and on the right side a quantity describing the source.
+If we compare the character both quanties, we can say, along with Einstein, that "phenomenological" source on the right side (tensor of energy-momentum Tik or four-stream j i) acts in comparison with concise expression describing the field on the left side, as "wooden hut next to a palace of glass and aluminum".
 In perfect field theory there should be no such dualism, a source different from the field should not exist; the source should also be "composed" of an field.

 In the 1920s, physics